dgochenour/dds-micro-chat-c/README.md

 # dds-micro-chat-c
-A simple "chat app" using the C API provided by Connext Micro 2.4.x
+A simple "chat app" using the C API provided by Connext Micro 2.4.14.
+Further, the Micro source is build with `-DRTIME_CERT=1` to approximate a Connext Cert release, sure as *RTI Connext Cert 2.4.12.1*.

 Assuming RTIMEHOME is set...